 Accessible Transport: designing for people with disabilities

-Coventry University is inviting applications from suitably-qualified graduates for four fully-funded PhD studentships exploring accessible transport solutions with the Institute for Future Transport and Cities (IFTC).
+Coventry University is inviting applications from suitably-qualified graduates for four fully-funded PhD studentships exploring accessible transport solutions with the Centre for Future Transport and Cities (CFTC).

 Research shows that poor transport design, whether public or private, can create challenges for disabled people and their ability to make door to door journeys.

 In order to overcome some of these barriers, national disability charity Motability, in collaboration with the National Transport Design Centre at Coventry University, are seeking to sponsor four doctoral candidates to undertake research in the area of accessible transport solutions.